National GLP-1 shortages through 2023. See more

 GLP-1 medication is not a covered benefit under your plan.

-Your prior authorization is denied, and there are no other options.
+Prior authorization is denied, and there are no other options for coverage.

-You're uninsured or don't want to go through insurance.
+You're uninsured or do not want to go through insurance (and also do not have a government health plan).